Tenderly/vnet-github-action/README.md

 1. Click the "Use this template" button on GitHub to create a new repository from this template.
 2. Clone your new repository to your local machine.
 3. Update the `hardhat.config.js` file with your Tenderly project information.
-4. Set up the following secrets in your GitHub repository:
+4. Set up the following secret in your GitHub repository:
    - TENDERLY_ACCESS_KEY
-   - TENDERLY_PROJECT_SLUG
-   - TENDERLY_ACCOUNT_SLUG
 5. Customize the contracts in the `contracts/` directory as needed for your project.
 6. Update the deployment script in `scripts/deploy.js` if necessary.
 7. Modify the test files in the `test/` directory to suit your contracts.